Cpt-Catnip/Computational_Physics_Giordano_Nakanishi/README.md

 Although this is mostly for personal use and isn't meant to be a study guide of any kind, I hope that somebody might find it useful.

-This repository will likely be updated very infrequently over the summer since I'll be preparing for the PGRE and GRE, which will take up most of my free time.

 Thank you.